 - Ice: Other than pain medication, try to ice the area when you can so that you don’t feel the pain as much as you would otherwise.
 This just helps you moderate your comfort and reduce any kind of mild or more serious inflammation.

 - Consult a medical professional: We mentioned it above and we’re going to repeat it since it is very important.
 Regardless of whether the pain is mild of severe, hip pain can often lead to more serious problems down the road if you ignore it.
 A good medical professional will be able to diagnose what the problem is, or at least point you in the right direction.
-It will most likely involve getting an x-ray/MRI done, but at least you’ll know for sure what’s going on.
+It will most likely involve getting an X-ray or MRI done (refer to the video below to get an idea), but at least you’ll know for sure what’s going on.
 Then you and your doctor can come up with a game plan to treat and get rid of the pain.

 - Retrain your posture: It might be time to get your running form looked at.
 If you aren’t a professional runner, then it’s highly possible that you are not running with the correct form, which is more common than you think.
 It might be worth your while to consult a trainer or a physiotherapist to help you correct your posture.
 It’s really the only way to tell if you are running properly.
 A good trainer can teach you the correct way so that you don’t need to unlearn bad habits later on.
 If you are not interested in hiring someone, then have a look at the following video for general things to watch out for when you run: